 The eGovernment Act, the centrepiece of Austrian eGovernment law, entered into force on 1 March 2004 and was last amended on 31 December 2020.
 Austria was one of the first EU Member States to adopt a comprehensive legislation on eGovernment.
-This act is the core of Austrian laws on eGovernment.
-It serves as the legal basis for eGovernment instruments and components.
+This act serves as the legal basis for eGovernment instruments and components.
 Many mechanisms - such as the Citizen Card (Bürgerkarte; in the future, eID or ID Austria), sector-specific personal identifiers and electronic delivery - can also be put to use in the private sector.